 The soprano has continued to gain recognition in major competitions in the operatic repertoire.
 Lipke is honoured to be a recipient of the Bel Canto Foundation’s Bella Voce award (2015), The Georgina Joshi International Fellowship (2018), and a Graduate Assistantship at Indiana University (2017, 2018).
 Lipke is equally as excited to be named a winner of the Indianapolis Matinee Musicale at the graduate level (2017), National Society of Arts and Letters in the Indiana Chapter, the Metropolitan Opera National Council Auditions for the Indiana District (2017, 2018), and a finalist in the Mildred Miller International Voice Competition (2019).

-Lipke looks forward to continuing to entertain the audiences of Indianapolis as the Resident Soprano Artist of Indianapolis Opera for her second term with them in the Spring of 2021.
+Lipke enjoyed entertaining the audiences of Indianapolis as the Resident Soprano Artist of Indianapolis Opera for their 2020-2021 season.
 In the fall, she brought Cio-cio San to life in their live-streamed, socially distant production of Puccini's Madama Butterfly.
-In the spring she will cover Butterfly and sing Kate Pinkerton in their mainstage production of the show, sing the Lola in Douglas Moore's Gallantry, and portray Lucky in The Not-So-Ugly Duckling.
+In the spring she covered Butterfly and sang Kate Pinkerton in their mainstage production of the show, performed as Lola in Douglas Moore's Gallantry, and portrayed Lucky in The Not-So-Ugly Duckling.

 Indiana University Opera Theater